Woodside, Barkley throw TDs as Titans stop Falcons 23-3

 QB ON THE RUN

-Feleipe Franks, competing with McCarron for the backup job, was the Falcons’ surprise rushing leader with five carries for 75 yards, including a 52-yard gain early in the fourth quarter.
+Franks was the Falcons’ surprise rushing leader with five carries for 75 yards, including a 52-yard gain early in the fourth quarter.
 Franks had back-to-back runs of 11 and 10 yards to help set up Younghoe Koo’s 42-yard field goal to open the second half.
 Koo was wide left from 55 yards following Franks’ 52-yard run.

 Franks struggled to move the ball through the air, completing 2 of 10 passes for 9 yards.